oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             When the callback is first invoked, the ``refresh`` parameter will be set to *false*.
 This indicates that the application can provide a token from its own application managed cache, or it can generate a new token if there is no cached value.
 Node-oracledb checks whether the returned token has expired.
 If it has expired, then the callback function will be invoked a second time with ``refresh`` set to *true*.
 In this case the function must externally acquire a token, optionally add it to the application’s cache, and return the token.

-            For token-based authentication, the ``externalAuth`` and ``homogeneous`` pool attributes must be set to *true* .
+            For token-based authentication, the ``externalAuth`` and ``homogeneous`` pool attributes must be set to *true*.
 The ``user`` (or ``username``) and ``password`` attributes should not be set.

             See :ref:`Token-Based Authentication <tokenbasedauthentication>` for more information.

             .. versionadded:: 5.4

             This attribute was added to support IAM token-based authentication.
 In this release the attribute must be an Object.
-Oracle Client libraries 19.14 (or later), or 21.5 (or later) must be used for IAM token-based authentication.
+For node-oracledb Thick mode, Oracle Client libraries 19.14 (or later), or 21.5 (or later) must be used for IAM token-based authentication.

             The ``accessToken`` attribute was extended to allow OAuth 2.0 token-based authentication in node-oracledb 5.5.
-For
-            OAuth 2.0, the attribute should be a string, or a callback.
-Also Oracle Client libraries 19.15 (or later), or 21.7 (or later) must be used.
+For OAuth 2.0, the attribute should be a string, or a callback.
+For node-oracledb Thick mode, Oracle Client libraries 19.15 (or later), or 21.7 (or later) must be used.
 The callback usage supports both OAuth 2.0 and IAM token-based authentication.
         * - ``accessTokenCallback``
           - Object
+          - NA
           - .. _createpoolpoolattrsaccesstokencallback:

             This optional attribute is a Node.js callback function.
 It gets called by the connection pool if the pool needs to grow and create new connections but the current token has expired.